 According to some websites/officials, a yellow fever card may be required if you are coming from a high-risk area within 5 days.
 We received the vaccination before our year in South America, but coming from Buenos Aires, we were not required to present the card.

 We felt very lucky because, not long before our time in Argentina, the government got rid of the $160 required reciprocity fee per US citizen to enter.
 Nationals of the United States, Australia, members of the EU, Canada, Brazil, Bolivia, and more can enter visa-free with a valid passport or ID card.
 Like in Uruguay, this applies only to touristic stays of 90 days or less.
+You may need to present additional documentation for business or other travel purposes.

-Also as when travelling to Uruguay, you may need to pay a fee, fill out a visa application form, and submit copies of your passport and other documents if you are a national of a country requiring a visa to enter Argentina.
+As when travelling to Uruguay, you may need to pay a fee, fill out a visa application form, and submit copies of your passport and other documents if you are a national of a country requiring a visa to enter Argentina.

 Taking the Ferry from Buenos Aires